camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

 Primitive values differ from other variable values in that they can be used in API queries such as process instance queries as filtering conditions.

-The type `file` can be used to store the contents of a file or input stream along with metadata such as a file name, an encoding, and the mime type the file contents correspond to.
+The type `file` can be used to store the contents of a file or input stream along with metadata such as a file name, an encoding, and the MIME type the file contents correspond to.

 The value type `object` represents custom Java objects.
 When such a variable is persisted, its value is serialized according to a serialization procedure.
 These procedures are configurable and exchangeable.